ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-config-migration.md

 * If you are not using distributed firewall, then you must not migrate the configuration.
 * If in your distributed firewall configuration "Applied To" is set to "DFW" and all the rules are IP-based, then by migrating workload virtual machines is a single stage process.
-* If in your DFW configuration has the following, then a multi-stage approach for workload VMs is needed:
+* If in your DFW configuration has the following, then a multistage approach for workload VMs is needed:
    * If "Applied To" is set to "DFW" in all the rules, and there are rules with Security Groups with dynamic memberships based on Security Tags or with static memberships.
    * If "Applied To" is set to a universal security group or a universal logical switch in any rule.
 Also, if there are rules with Security Groups with dynamic memberships based on Security Tags or with static memberships.
    * If "Applied To" is set to a universal security group or a universal logical switch in any rule, and all the rules are IP-based.